 progress toward achieving service goals and desired outcomes; and

-the continuing appropriateness of the agreed upon service goals.
+the continuing appropriateness of planned services and agreed upon service goals.

 Interpretation: The organization will define what constitutes a milestone during the pregnancy.
 When providing Pregnancy Options Counseling or Birth Options Counseling, timeframes for review should be adjusted to reflect the length of time counseling services are offered.
 When experienced workers are conducting reviews of their own cases, the worker’s supervisor must review a sample of the worker’s evaluations as per the requirements of the standard.